ALS Nutrition |

 Increase Your Calories

 Many people living with ALS do not get the calories they need on a daily basis.
-If you are struggling to maintain weight, your dietitian will likely suggest ways to increase your caloric intake without eating a significantly larger amount of food each day.
-This can be done by eating high-protein foods, consuming more healthy fats such as avocados and olive oil, and adding high-calorie items like butter, sugar, honey, and whole milk to your meals.
+If you are having a hard time maintaining your weight, your dietitian will suggest ways to consume more calories without eating a significantly larger amount of food each day.
+This can be done by eating more healthy fats such as avocados, nut butters, and olive oil, drinking high-calorie protein drinks, and adding high-calorie foods like butter, sugar, cream, cheese, honey, and whole milk to your meals.

 |